 Double Dynamic Load Balancing

-Similar to dynamic load balancing, the load shared across charges is reduced by an external meter called an ‘energi box’, connected either through API or MODBUS integration.
+Similar to dynamic load balancing, the load shared across charges is reduced by an external meter called an ‘energy box’, connected either through API or MODBUS integration.

 Phase-Aware Load Balancing

-What makes Monta unique here is that if a car only charges in Phase 1, it won't prevent other cars from charging in phases 2 and 3.
+What makes Monta unique here is that if an electric car only charges in Phase 1, it won’t prevent other cars from charging in phases 2 and 3.

-Without phase-awareness, a car charging in phase 1 prevents cars from charging in phases 2 and 3, (and cars charging in phase 2 prevent phase 3 charges).
+Without phase-awareness, an electric car charging in phase 1 prevents cars from charging in phases 2 and 3, (and cars charging in phase 2 prevent phase 3 charges).